A look at the landmark legislation that changed the transit industry and propelled Clever Devices into a leading provider of accessible transit...

 Communicating Crowding Information to Ensure Social Distancing

-When you let your riders know in advance if their preferred bus has space for them to safely board, you’re helping them manage their journey more efficiently and safely.
+When you let your riders know in advance if their preferred bus has space for them to board safely, you’re helping them manage their journey more efficiently and safely.
 A rider can choose to forgo boarding a bus nearing capacity, preferring instead to wait for the next vehicle they can see may have more space available.
 The anxiety of getting on a crowded bus or, worse, waiting for a bus only to find it so crowded they can’t get on is alleviated.

 Communicate Crowding Information with BusTime